bjloe/March_Madness/README.md

-# March Madness, Kendall's Tau, Conditional Probability, and ROC Curves
+# March Madness, Kendall's Tau, ROC Curves, and Machine Learning

 ## Background

 My wife and I were watching the first weekend of the NCAA Division 1 Basketball Tournaments, switching back and forth between the men and the women.
 My wife asked, "Doesn't it seem like we're watching teams from the same schools?"
 We wondered whether it was the case that when a school has a strong men's team, does it have a strong women's team too?

-Let's see what the data says!
+What does the data say?

 ## Data